Welcome to Reception!

 What We Do

 Each day the children take part in fun and exciting activities to promote their development and learning.
 We undertake daily Phonics, Literacy and Maths lessons.
 We also underpin our learning with Computing through using iPads and laptops in class.
-Every week one of the classes work with Mr Bean and Miss Ikoku for an Outdoor Education activity, and we promote physical activity through formal and informal P.E. lessons and energetic music lessons with Kool Keys.
-Kool Keys takes place on a Tuesday Morning with Glyn from Kool Keys leading the session.
-PE is on a Wednesday afternoon.
+Every week one of the classes work with Mr Bean and Miss Ikoku for an Outdoor Education activity, and we promote physical activity through formal and informal P.E. lessons.
+Fizzy Tots coach Mr Askey leads a PE session for each reception class every Wednesday.

 We plan our learning from the children’s interests, which forms the basis of any topics studied.